 Most major grocery store chains, such as Wellcome and Carrefour, also remain open during the holiday, some with reduced hours, while Costco has gone against the grain and closes for New Year’s Day.

 In terms of restaurants in Taipei during Chinese New Year, most really do close for New Year’s Eve and the first 2-3 days of the New Year.
 If you look hard enough, though, you can still find a few open, including most fast food chains.
 You may also have better luck trying more international or foreign-run places.
 Just call first to find out, and don’t trust the hours posted on GoogleMaps.

-One year we had a great meal at the American chain Gordon Biersch, which serves some of the best Western food in Taipei, on New Year’s Day!
+One year we had a great meal New Year’s Day meal at the American chain Gordon Biersch, which serves some of the best Western food in Taipei and house-made craft beer.

 If You Do Have to Travel During Chinese New Year in Taiwan

 If you absolutely have to travel on the some of the busiest days of Chinese New Year, you’ll still survive!

 You may not be able to get reserved seats on trains, but it doesn’t hurt to try.
 What you have to do is buy them the minute they go on sale, which is 14 days before the date of travel.
 But remember, the day starts at midnight or 12:00 a.m., so it’s actually the night of the 15th day before your trip.
 If you want a ticket for Feb.
 15, then buy it on 12:00 a.m. on February 1, which is actually the night of January 31.
 And they can seriously sell out in less than a minute!

 If you don’t manage to get a seat, keep in mind that you can always buy a standing ticket on regular trains in Taiwan, except for the express trains (Taroko Express or Puyuma Express).
 The train may be absolutely packed, but you can still usually squeeze on.